-If you use TP-Link Omada devices, you might know that the Omada Device works well with the Omada Controller.
-However, the issue with TP-Link is that you need to have a separate controller device installed at your home to centrally manage all the devices within the network.
-Many other network devices, like Grandstream, offer free cloud-based controllers to manage the home network.
+If you use TP-Link Omada devices, you might know that Omada devices work excellently with the Omada Controller.
+But the issue with TP-Link is that you need to have a separate controller device installed at your home to centrally manage all the devices within the network.
+Many other network device brands, like Grandstream, offer free cloud-based controllers to manage the home network.

 TP-Link also offers cloud access, but it requires physical hardware installed locally within your home network to achieve that.
-Recently, TP-Link introduced a fully cloud-based controller, but the license requires purchase and is expensive.
-So, most users stick to the physical hardware, which is a bit less expensive than a complete cloud controller.
-However, it is still not 100% free.
+Recently, TP-Link introduced a fully cloud-based controller, but the license requires purchase and is a bit expensive.
+So most users stick to the physical hardware, which is a bit less expensive than a complete cloud controller.
+But still, it is not 100% free.

-The TP-Link Omada setup includes various steps, and there are multiple ways to install the Omada Software Controller on a NAS, like the Synology NAS.
+There are multiple ways to install the Omada Software Controller on a NAS, like a Synology NAS.
 However, installing it from the official Docker repository is the best and easiest way.
 Go to the Docker app on your Synology, search for Omada, and then install the official Docker image.

-Steps to Install TP-Link Omada Software Controller on Synology NAS
+Steps to Install Omada Software Controller on Synology NAS

-Before proceeding, make sure to install Docker on your NAS.
+Before proceeding further, make sure to install Docker on your NAS.
 You can install Docker from the Package Center.
-Once installed, proceed to install the Omada Controller on your device.
-Download the correct Omada Controller Synology image file from Docker Hub during the process.
-You can install both the latest and older versions of the image.
-For more information, refer to the official repository page.
+Once installed, proceed to install the Omada Controller on the device.
+During the process, download the correct image file from Docker Hub.
+You can install the latest or older versions of the image as well.
+To know more, you can see the official repository page.

 Step 2: From the Docker dashboard, click on the Registry option on the left side.